Renting from a private landlord has a number of benefits that you might want to think about before deciding on a place to live:

 You could talk to family and friends who rent their homes from a private landlord, or get in touch with the Private Rented Service Newcastle for advice, support and training.

 How will I know if a landlord is reliable?

 If you rent from a private landlord you should ask them if they are a member of a national or local landlord body or association.
 These organisations usually have agreed levels of service that their members need to comply with.

 If you have any problems with your landlord and they are a member of one of these schemes you can contact the scheme for assistance.

 The Private Rented Service Newcastle also runs a Housing Accreditation Scheme.
 If your landlord is registered with the scheme you can be confident that your home will be safe, secure and well managed.

 Can I rent from a private landlord if I’m under 18?

-If you are under 18 it is essential that you take advice before you deciding to move into your own home as some services may not be available to you.
+If you are under 18 it is essential that you take advice before you decide to move into your own home as some services may not be available to you.